sarahramadan/ayah-detection/README.md

 ## Run the Docker container

-### Option 1:

-In the below scripts, one option is to open a bash shell container based on the image you built in the previous step, then run all the scripts under this shell.
+In the below scripts, open a bash shell container based on the image you pulled/built in the previous step, then run all the scripts under this shell.

     docker run -it --rm elmohafez/ayah-detection:latest